 - They taught Tyler how to take deep breaths to calm himself down. (“Dragon breaths” – big, long inhale through flared nostrils; slow “fiery” exhale through your mouth.
 He even began to suggest dragon breaths to other family members who were upset!)

 - They taught him how to identify and appropriately express the intense emotions that caused some of his meltdowns.

 - They encouraged and affirmed even small efforts at self-control, and let Tyler know how mature (or kind, or safe, or…) he was acting and specific ways that it was helpful.

 Like Joslyn and Mike, you can reap the benefits of proactive teaching and training.
 It can be hard work, but the payoff is great!
 Consider the action points below to deepen your family’s culture of respect, wisdom, and maturity:

 - Identify the top 3 or 4 difficult behaviors your child struggles with.
 Is there a common underlying cause? – like rigidly needing for things to go his way, lack of awareness of others’ feelings, inability to manage her strong emotions…. etc.

 - What skill and/or value would best equip your child to avoid that misbehavior? (e.g. flexibility, listening to and valuing other people’s feelings, emotional awareness and self-regulation)

-- Choose one quality to focus on, and fill out this TEACH worksheet to develop a plan for growing that as a strength.
+- Choose one quality to focus on at a time and try to develop a plan for growing that as a strength.